 If you still haven’t made any transaction activity after the inactive declaration of your demat account, then your demat account will turn into a dormant account.

 Once the depository changes your demat account status, you will no longer be able to debit or credit transactions.
 But as a demat owner, your demat account cannot be closed or permanently deleted without the closure form.
 So, rebooting or converting your demat account requires performing a Know Your Customer (KYC) procedure.
 After completing KYC successfully, your depository participant might have any fees or charges you need to pay to reactivate your demat account.
+Know about the amc charges & it's types in detail at Share India.

 Why Should You Monitor Your Dormant Demat?